 One of the more unappealing signs of water damage is the unsavory smell that it delivers to your home.
 It might start off as something that’s subtle and hardly noticeable, but make no mistake — the longer that water damage dwells, the more you’re going to notice its stench.

 Water damage can have a few different smells.
-You’ll probably know the musty scent of damp water when you smell it, and you’ve probably lived long enough to know the distinctive scent that mildew and mold produce.
+You’ll probably know the musty scent of damp water when you smell it, and you’ve probably lived long enough to know the distinctive scent that mildew produces.
 In any case, if you’re smelling these things in your home, something has obviously gone wrong.

 In most instances, the smell will go away if you take care of the water damage problem, but in more severe cases, you may just have to call on a team who’s experienced with residential and commercial water damage restoration — some restoration jobs require a professional touch.